-The County provides other postemployment benefits (OPEB) for eligible employees through the Retiree Health Benefit Program (RHBP), a single-employer defined benefit OPEB plan, and participates in the State of Nevada's Public Employees Benefit Plan, a multiple-employer cost sharing defined benefit OPEB plan.
+The County provides other postemployment benefits (OPEB) for eligible employees through the Retiree Health Benefit Program (RHBP), a single-employer defined benefit OPEB plan, and participates in the State of Nevada's Public Employees Benefit Plan, which is treated as a single-employer defined benefit plan for financial reporting purposes.
 Both plans are funded through the Washoe County, Nevada OPEB Trust (Trust), an irrevocable trust established on May 11, 2010 by the BCC.
 The Trust is a multiple employer trust and was created to fund and account for the participating employers' costs of retiree healthcare benefits pursuant to NRS 287.017.
 Complete financial statements of the Trust may be obtained by writing to: OPEB Trust, c/o Washoe County Comptroller's Office, 1001 E. Ninth Street, Bldg.
 D-200, Reno, Nevada, 89512.
 The measurement focus of these plans is their net OPEB liabilities.